Comments in C#: Single Line, Multiline and XML Comments

 Multi-Line Comments in C#

 Multiline Comments are used to comment on multiple lines at once.
-This is commonly used to comment out an entire section of code.
+It is commonly used to write more extensive explanations of an entire section of code.

 {